Yigithan10/react-native-ripple-btn/ReadMe.md

 This is a custom button with ripple effect.
-My versions:
+My build versions:
-1- react-native-gesture-handler: 2.9
+1- react-native-gesture-handler: 2.9.0
-2- react-native-reanimated: 2.1
+2- react-native-reanimated: 2.14.4

 ## Installation